mirnovov/drs-documentation/modders-handbook/initial-setup-and-compiling/building-the-ports.md

 ### 1. Install Java

 The Android port is written in Java, and the build tools require the Java Runtime, so you need to install JDK (Java Development Kit) to build this port.
-The minimum version of Java required to run Android development tools is **Java 17 or greater**.
+The **minimum** version of Java required to run Android development tools is **Java 17**.

 #### Windows